 WA Applicant: Preparing & Serving the Payment Claim

 An applicant can't make a valid adjudication application unless the payment process set out in contract has been followed.
 In many areas, but not all, the contract may substitute for information contained in this page.
-Therefore it is imperative to check the contract before relying on this advice.
+Therefore it is imperative to check the contract before relying on this information.

 Where the contract is oral (not written) or does not contain provisions covering particular matters, the Act implies (bring in) terms into the contract.